Measure Query Panel

 | Variants (YTD, YoY, etc.) | Yes (Phase 6, built on Phase 2 time intelligence) | Custom user-defined variant formulas deferred — use a calculated measure in the interim. |

-| CSV + JSON export | Yes (Phase 6) | XLSX export deferred. |
+| Excel (XLSX) + CSV + JSON export | Yes | All three formats export every measure, the totals, and the current sort. |

 Troubleshooting